 Yes, we do all of our digitizing in-house.
 We could very easily set up any kind of logo, using artwork found on the internet.
 Oh, so easily!
 Just find a picture, pull it into the digitizing program and digitize away.
 Piece of cake!
 What’s the problem?

-Hold on to your horses there, fella!
+Hold on to your horses there, Joe!
 Using free clipart, of a generic figure or open source artwork, is one thing.
 Incorporating that type of artwork into a larger design with stock lettering is fine.
 We can do that.
 We also have a catalog from Dakota Collectibles that contains over 20,000 embroidered designs.
 Surely, there is something in there that can be used to make a logo or design for your personal use.
-Our list of lettering styles is extensive, also.
-(Seriously-SO MANY FONTS!)
-We are experts at assisting our customers come up with their own individual designs.
+We are experts at assisting our customers come up with their own unique designs.

 Don’t Be “Joe the Jerk”

 Think of it this way.
-You worked your butt off creating a beautiful oasis in your backyard.
+You worked your butt off creating an oasis in your backyard.
 You have taken pictures of your beautiful landscaping.
 You uploaded them to your Facebook page, your blog, your Instagram, your website, etc. You put your blood, sweat and tears into that oasis and have the blisters to show for it.
 Some random person, surfing the ‘net, says “WOW!
 Those are just what I need to promote MY landscaping business.
 I don’t want to actually do the work, but I could.”
 They copy them and put them on THEIR website, inferring that the work was done by them.
 You may never know that they have used your pictures.
 Joe Matserats from Schenectady, New York is using your pictures to sell his services.
 Seriously, Joe?
 What a jerk!
-Build your own darn oasis, fer Pete’s sake.

 This is why Disney, Harley-Davidson, ALL of the sports franchises, movie studios, and any and all of the auto manufacturers can and will send a cease-and-desist letter to small businesses or Etsy sellers.
 Using a trademarked logo is illegal.
 You are stealing someone else’s hard work.

-“But I see people selling that kind of stuff all over the place.”
+“But I see people selling that kind of stuff all the time…”